 After taking time off to raise children, getting back into study or work can be a daunting step.
-Our ParentsNext program is here to help you decide how you want to do it, then support you along the way.
+ParentsNext helps you decide how you want to do it, and we’ll support you along the way.

 How can ParentsNext help you?

-You will meet with your ParentsNext coach at least every 12 weeks.
+You will meet regularly with your ParentsNext coach, based on your individual needs.
 At these meetings you can expect to:

 As a ParentsNext participant, you may be required to participate in a work-ready assessment.
 These assessments take place every six months, and can help to:

 You are eligible for ParentsNext if you: